-[Opinion] Is Salvini closing just harbours or also rule of law?
+[Opinion] Is Salvini closing just harbours or also the rule of law?

 Author bio

-Senior Legal Adviser at the International Commission of Jurists
+Massimo Frigo is a Senior Legal Adviser at the International Commission of Jurists.

 Disclaimer